Our Educators Travel to You

 Sliding scale discounts are available for all Title 1 schools.
 Please contact us for more info.

 Birds of prey have unique adaptations that make them awesome predators.
 Students will handle skulls, talons, and wings to discover how different characteristics help raptors survive in their environment.
 After learning about the raptor species that live in the Pacific Northwest, students will meet a live bird of prey* and learn why they live at Portland Audubon’s Wildlife Care Center.

-Note: *Until further notice, our Education Birds are unavailable for this program, as they are undergoing new enrichment and behavioral training.
+Note: *Our Education Animals are unavailable for this program, as they are undergoing new enrichment and behavioral training.

 An all-time favorite!
 Participants will discover the fascinating world of birds as they study avian bones, wings, feet, feathers, nests, eggs and more!